-The Malaysian food and beverage market is becoming increasingly sophisticated and is supplied by both local and imported products.
-The strong economic growth in the late 80's and early 90's contributed to major changes in consumer purchases and consumption patterns.
-Malaysians living in urban areas are relatively brand conscious, and they prefer to shop in stores, which offer them convenience and good product selections.
-Hypermarkets/large format stores are now the dominant format in urban/metropolitan areas in Malaysia with about 45 to 60 percent of urban household shoppers using them as the main outlet for the majority of their packaged groceries.
+The Malaysian food and beverage market is very developed and sophisticated and is supplied by both local and imported products.
+Uban consumers are relatively brand conscious and prefer to shop in stores, which offer convenience and good product selections.
+Hypermarkets/large format stores are the dominant format in urban/metropolitan areas in Malaysia with about 45 to 60 percent of urban household shoppers using them as the main outlet for the majority of their packaged groceries.
 Traditional markets are losing ground, but are still important outlets for fresh fruits and vegetables.